bitofhope/fullwidth/README.md

 ## Build
 ### Arch Linux
-This on the AUR as [bunnysay-git](https://aur.archlinux.org/packages/bunnysay-git)
+Available on the AUR as [bunnysay-git](https://aur.archlinux.org/packages/bunnysay-git)
 ### Other

 Requires cmake 3.1.0 for no particular reason, if you don't like it compile it yourself